anikpram/cardiac_cine_mri_segmentation/README.md

 ## Description of Python Scripts
+The codes have been written in python-3.7 using the Pytorch-v1.3.0 library.

 ```trn_3DAE.py``` : Training script for the 3D Autoencoder

 ```trn_3DUNET.py``` : Training script for the 3D UNET